 Williams, Sonja D. 2015.
 Word Warrior: Richard Durham, Radio, and Freedom.
-Urbana, Chicago and Springfield: University of Illinois Press.
+Urbana and Chicago: University of Illinois Press.

 Executive Producer – Uncrowned Queens: Voices of African American Women, a 13-part radio documentary series about extraordinary African American community leaders in Buffalo and Western New York.
-Series aired on Buffalo, NY stations WNED and WBLK, October 2008-February 2009.
-Earned a 2009 “Gracie Allen” Award from the American Women in Radio and Television (AWRT) for exemplary programming for, by and about women.
+Series aired on Buffalo, NY stations WNED and WBLK, October 2008-February 2009, and earned a 2009 “Gracie Allen” Award from the American Women in Radio and Television (AWRT) for exemplary programming for, by and about women.

 Williams, Sonja.
 2004.
 Richard Durham 1917-1984: U.S. Writer and Radio Dramatist.
 Encyclopedia of Radio, ed.
 Christopher H. Sterling, 511-514.
 New York and London: Fitzroy Dearborn.